intro2AI/intro2AI.github.io/src/content/0/en/part0a.md

 <div class="content">

 What is Data?
-In this section we will build a toy AI product and understand the different stages of the process.
+In this section, we will build a toy AI product and understand the different stages of the process.

 ### Playground
 [Teachable Machine](https://teachablemachine.withgoogle.com/)<br>